rchapin/go-in-mem-datastore/README.md

 Supports concurrent ```Get(key string)``` and ```Put(key string, val map[string]interface{})```.

 All reads are directly from an in-memory ```map[string]interface{}``` data store.
 The test records are a 100 field Avro record with 50 doubles and 50 strings.
 Each record is approximately 102800 bytes.
-Since most of the data is strings, in order to easily "bulk" up the test payloads, it does not gain as much benefit from the default avro encoding algorithm.
+Since most of the data is strings, in order to easily "bulk" up the test payloads, as it does not gain as much benefit from the default avro encoding.

-For each incoming record, the writer first validates that this is the most recent record for the given key in the in-memory store.
-Otherwise, it is possible that, even though we would persist the most recent data for a given key to disk, we might return stale data to readers.
+For each incoming record, the writer first validates that this is the most recent record for the given key in the in-memory store before overwriting they key.
+Otherwise, it is possible that we might overwrite the value in the cache with an older record as we cannot guarantee the ordering of writes to the cache.

-All writes are persisted to disk at the time of write.
-In order to increase performance, once the write to the in-memory store is complete and the mutex unlocked the incoming data is written to a channel.
-That channel is read by multiple ```Serializer``` go routines that each write records to separate files to parallelize I/O operations.
+All writes are persisted to disk at the time of write whether or not they are the most recent value.
+In order to increase performance that data store is split into a configurable number of shards.
+Further, once the write to the in-memory shard is complete and the mutex unlocked the incoming data is written to a channel.
+That channel is read by multiple `Persister` go routines that each write to separate files to parallelize I/O operations.

 It should be possible to use this as-is in an embedded environment as long as it is connected to a network and can ship the data files to another store for analytics.
 ## To Dos

-1. Shard the in-memory data store.
-We can hash the incoming key and then partition all of the data into n number of ```map[string]interface{}``` instances, enabling multiple concurrent writes to both the data in memory and on disk.

 1. Implement cache population with existing data on start-up.
 Currently, it does not yet load the persisted data from disk on start-up.
 The plan is to implement the functionality such that the cache is pre-populated with the most recent record from each key on start-up by reading all of the data in the output directory.

 1. Rotate the output files based on size or number of records.
-The ```Serializers``` do not yet do any size or record based rotation on the output files.
+The `Persisters` do not yet do any file rotation.

-1. Remove the avro serialization in lieu of serializing ```map[string]interface{}``` data as JSON; one JSON record per line.
 ## Performance

 There is nothing particularly complicated about the program and it should not require any special hardware.
 The following stats were gleaned from running on the following system: